kimfucious/sakura/README.md

 ├── cardigan-butcher <= sample post
 ├── code-snippets <= sample post
 ├── dexteriore <= sample post
+├── docs <= sample collection directory
 ├── favicon.ico
 ├── figure-element <= sample post
 ├── index.html <= compiled "home" page with pagination
 ├── jean-shorts <= sample post
-├── docs <= sample collection directory
 ├── page2 <= page two off the index.html page created by pagination
 ├── picture-element <= sample post
-├── sample-1 <= sample post
+├── ready-sample-one <= sample post
-└── search.json <= instant search results file
+├── search.json <= instant search results file
+└── sitemap.xml <= sitemap generated from jekyll-sitemap plugin
 ```

 > The `_site` directory is where Jekyll puts your compiled site on build.
 You can read more about the Jekyll directory structure [here](https://jekyllrb.com/docs/structure/).

 ### Publish your site

-When you're ready, publish the `_site` directory.
+When you're ready, and not that you are at the moment, publish the `_site` directory.

 For publishing options, checkout [surge](https://surge.sh/help/getting-started-with-surge) and/or [netlify](https://www.netlify.com/blog/2017/05/11/migrating-your-jekyll-site-to-netlify/).
 There are other options, but these two are pretty slick.

-I haven't yet tested this with Github pages, but I intend to... not sure when, as Netlify is so easy.
+I haven't worked out if/how to make this work on Github Pages.
+My initial thoughts are that if Jekyll can do it, maybe I should.
+That said, the added value of _non safe_ plugins (to me, at the moment) outweighs any benefit of using GitHub pages, esp. when Netlify (or Surge) makes things so easy.

 ## Usage